Paint A Bridge With Inktense Pencils – Bible Art Journaling Challenge Week 29

 I would love you to try any of the techniques I’ve shared in my process with you today if you’re interested in them.
 I also want you to feel free to gather inspiration in other places.
 I’m looking forward to seeing what you Bible art journal for this weeks challenge!

 You can find answers to most any question you may have about the Bible Art Journaling Challenge over on my Bible Art page found in the top navigation.
 It also has a full archive!
-Be sure to head over to our Facebook group and/or Google+ Community, to chat about this weeks Bible Art Journaling Challenge and get started on your own page!
+Be sure to head over to our Facebook group, to chat about this weeks Bible Art Journaling Challenge and get started on your own page!

 If you have not done so yet, be sure to join my newsletter on the right-hand side of this page, so you can be notified when I release new Challenges and other exciting creative things.
 And, don’t forget to share this with any friends you think might want to know about it.